 The practicum is designed to provide students with hands-on exposure to public health practice.
 This will include field work and interaction with the staff of the practicum site.
-At the end of the practicum, students will present an extended written report and oral presentation.
+The deliverables of the practicum include an extended written report and oral presentation.
+This course can be completed over a period of one year.